jasonchristopherchandra/jelajah/README.md

 # Jelajah 🌏

-Jelajah is a tourism web application developed as a university final project.
-The platform showcases popular destinations across Indonesia through an interactive website, allowing users to explore travel information while demonstrating a full-stack Laravel application.
+Jelajah is a tourism web application showcasing popular destinations across Indonesia through an interactive website, allowing users to explore travel information while demonstrating a full-stack Laravel application.
 The project was built using Laravel 5.8 and follows the MVC architecture.
 It includes user authentication, an administrative dashboard, and dedicated pages for multiple tourist destinations.

 ## Features
 - 🗺️ Browse Indonesian tourist destinations